GtkWidget is the base class all widgets in GTK derive from.

 - public void set_margin_bottom (int margin)

-Sets the bottom margin of this.
+Sets the bottom margin of the widget.

 - public void set_margin_end (int margin)

-Sets the end margin of this.
+Sets the end margin of the widget.

 - public void set_margin_start (int margin)

-Sets the start margin of this.
+Sets the start margin of the widget.

 - public void set_margin_top (int margin)

-Sets the top margin of this.
+Sets the top margin of the widget.

 - public void set_name (string name)